Strictly Come Dancing 2020 line up | Meet Max George - TheNewsTrace

 What has Max George mentioned about Strictly?

-On being confirmed as a part of this yr’s line-up, Max mentioned he was excited and made a reference to his former bandmate’s time on the present.
+On being confirmed as a part of this 12 months’s line-up, Max mentioned he was excited and made a reference to his former bandmate’s time on the present.

-“Buzzing to be on Strictly this yr,” he mentioned.
-“Not likely one for the dance flooring, however I take a number of consolation in the truth that Jay McGuiness set The Needed’s bar so low…”
+“Buzzing to be on Strictly this 12 months,” he mentioned.
+“Probably not one for the dance ground, however I take numerous consolation in the truth that Jay McGuiness set The Needed’s bar so low…”

 — Max George (@MaxGeorge) September 1, 2020

-Strictly Come Dancing is ready to return to BBC One this Autumn.
-You’ll be able to see the complete superstar Strictly Come Dancing line-up right here.
-To seek out out what else is on in the intervening time, take a look at our TV Information.
+Strictly Come Dancing is about to return to BBC One this Autumn.
+You possibly can see the complete celeb Strictly Come Dancing line-up right here.
+To search out out what else is on in the intervening time, take a look at our TV Information.

 Add Comment